cesarenaldi/iniettore/migrating.md

 ### After

 Iniettore v4 does NOT have an explicit method/function to create child contexts.
 Because of this the developer does have more options in the way they decide to organize their dependencies.
+See few examples below.

 #### Consume parent dependencies